JSv4/OpenContracts/docs/frontend/auth_flow.md

 an older session or caching its data.
 The route manager clears route entities before paint and fetches fresh data for the new viewer; it does not reuse a lazy query's previous result from an earlier login.

+Cleanup closes `authInitCompleteVar` before advancing the session epoch.
+Routing, identity validation, and gated content wait for all asynchronous cleanup handlers to settle, including overlapping invalidations.
+Document modals live inside `AuthGate` so their initial queries cannot be canceled by the startup cache reset.

 Login return paths preserve application queries and fragments.
 They must resolve to this origin, cannot contain backslashes/control characters, and exclude OAuth